atbender/discord-ru-bot/README.md

 # discord-ru-bot
 Discord bot implementation for requesting and displaying the university restaurant menu on a given day.

-Web scrapping based on Jean Reinhold's [cardaoio-ru](https://github.com/Jean-Reinhold/cardapio-ru).
+Web scrapping based on Jean Reinhold's [cardapio-ru](https://github.com/Jean-Reinhold/cardapio-ru).
+Check it out!

 Supported commands: